-On October 20, 2010, the Company completed a public offering of 70,600,000 Ordinary Shares for gross proceeds of \$100 million.
-The Ordinary Shares were placed at a price of C\$1.45 each.
-The net proceeds of the offering are being used by Tethys to fund work on the Company's existing properties in Central Asia.
+On October 20, 2010, the Company completed a public offering of 70,600,000 Ordinary Shares for gross proceeds of USD100 million.
+The Ordinary Shares were placed at a price of CAD1.45 each.
+The net proceeds of the offering were being used by Tethys to fund work on the Company's properties in Central Asia and for general corporate purposes.

-On October 25, 2010 the Company announced that it had received Kazakh State approved oil reserves for its Doris (AKD01) oil discovery in Kazakhstan.
+On October 25, 2010, the Company announced that it had received Kazakh State approved oil reserves for its Doris oil discovery in Kazakhstan.

 On October 28, 2010, the Company began operations on the NUR96H2 horizontal development well on the North Urtabulak Field.
-The well was subsequently completed in February 2011 and tested at rates in excess of 1,100 bopd.
+The well was subsequently completed in February 2011 and tested initially at rates in excess of 1,100 bopd.